GrahamArden/notes/personal/camper_checklist.md

 - Head torch
 - Foil blankets
 - Spare fuses
-- Some washing line and pegs (or peg things on the gut ropes)
+- Some washing line and pegs (or peg things on the guy ropes)
 - [Tiny Tool Kit](./tiny_toolkit.md)